 Emma is an honors student at Purdue University Northwest.
 She has lived in northwest Indiana for her entire life and graduated form Lake Central High School in 2014.
 She is majoring in Human Development and Family Studies, with a specialization in Child and Family Services, and hopes to one day become a counselor.
 Emma began working as an intern at the Challenger Learning Center in January 2015, and has assisted with birthday parties as well as summer camps.
 She is extremely happy to be working at the Challenger Learning Center!

 Janean Gross, Flight Director and Curriculum Coordinator

 Janean graduated from Indiana University Northwest in 2012 with a degree in Elementary & Special Education.
-She has been working with children on the autism spectrum for the past seven years conducting 1:1 ABA therapy.
+She worked with children on the autism spectrum from 2009-2016 conducting 1:1 ABA therapy.
 Her passion is educating children and making a positive impact on their day.
 She was intrigued by the Challenger Center because of the theatrical and interactive methods of engaging students in applying what they are learning in the classroom to a job-like experience.
 She is also fascinated by how excited and proud children of all abilities become when working hands-on in an atmosphere where they are learning but also having a ton of fun!
-As the newest member of our team she will be focusing on upgrading and refreshing our curriculum resources for teachers, as well as being a flight director and working directly with the children.
+Janean will be focusing on upgrading and refreshing our curriculum resources for teachers, as well as being a flight director and working directly with the children.
 She is thrilled to join our team and sees a star bright future with us at the Challenger Center.